FOLKS-iwd/capture-the-flag-writeups/UTCTF 2020/epic-admin-pwn/solution.md

-# Epic admin pwn writeup
+# Epic Admin Pwn writeup

 After clicking the link we have to explore the form we got: